 NIEA deals with various sources of pollution, including those impacting land or waterways which have harmed or could harm the environment.
 NIEA has good working relationships with other local and regional organisations dealing with pollution, including the emergency services and those responsible for emergency planning in central and local government.

-If you have any concerns about water pollution in your local area or want to report a water pollution incident, NIEA provides a water pollution hotline.
-It is available 24 hours a day, 365 days a year.
-It also provides a dedicated emergency pollution email address.
-If you have concerns that activities may have resulted in contamination of land, you can call NIEA during office hours (9.00 am to 5.00 pm, Monday to Friday)
+If you have any concerns about water pollution in your local area or want to report a water pollution incident, NIEA provides a water pollution hotline on 0800 80 70 60.
+It is available year-round, 24 hours a day,

 Regulation of water discharges

-The Department of Agriculture, Environment and Rural Affairs must give its consent before trade or sewage waste, or any other polluting substance can be discharged into waterways, or underground strata (including site drainage liable to contamination) from commercial, industrial or domestic premises.
+The Department of Agriculture, Environment and Rural Affairs (DAERA) must give its consent before trade or sewage waste, or other polluting substance can be discharged into waterways, or underground layers (including site drainage liable to contamination) from commercial, industrial or domestic premises.

 For information on how to apply for discharge consent for either a domestic or commercial property, visit the DAERA website: